wamp-proto/wamp-proto/spec/basic.md

 	[2, "wamp.error.goodbye_and_out"]

-*Example*.
-One *Peer* initiates closing

-    [2, "wamp.error.protocol_violation", {"message": "Invalid type for 'topic' in SUBSCRIBE."}]

-and the other peer replies

-	[2, "wamp.error.goodbye_and_out"]

 ## Publish & Subscribe

-All of the following features for Publish & Subscribe are mandatory for WAMP implementations supporting the respective roles.
+All of the following features for Publish & Subscribe are mandatory for WAMP Basic Profile implementations supporting the respective roles.

 ### Subscribing and Unsubscribing